 Allowance is made in the funding strategy via the actuarial assumptions for a continuing improvement in life expectancy.
 However, the main demographic risk to the funding strategy is that it might underestimate the continuing improvement in longevity.
-For example, an increase of one year to life expectancy of all members in the Fund will reduce the funding level by approximately 1%.
+For example, an increase of one year to life expectancy of all members in the Fund will reduce the funding level by approximately 4%.

 The actual mortality of pensioners in the Fund is monitored by the Fund Actuary at each actuarial valuation and assumptions are kept under review.
+The Fund commissioned a bespoke longevity analysis by Barnett Waddingham's specialist longevity team in order to assess the mortality experience of the Fund and help set an appropriate mortality assumption for funding purposes as part of the 2022 funding valuation.

-The liabilities of the Fund can also increase by more than has been planned as a result of early retirements.
+The liabilities of the Fund can also increase by more than has been planned as a result of early retirements and ill-health retirements.
 However, the Administering Authority monitors the incidence of early retirements and procedures are in place that require individual employers to pay additional amounts into the Fund to meet any additional costs arising from early retirements.